Delphi

 Barcode1.ForeColor := clBlack;

-Using the Picture Property:
+Using the Picture Property

-How to copy the barcode image into a image object:
+Copy the barcode to a image object:

 Image1.Picture.Bitmap.Height := Barcode1.Height;